-Below follows a description of credit risk, market risk (trading & non-trading activities), liquidity risk and operational risk.
-A selection of figures on credit risk, asset and liability management ("Asset and Liability Management" or "ALM") and market risk in trading activities are provided further on.
+Below follows a description of credit risk, market risk (relating to trading and non-trading activities), liquidity risk and operational risk.
+A selection of figures on credit risk, asset and liability management ("ALM") and market risk in trading activities are provided under "Credit Risk" and "Asset and Liability Management (market risks in non-trading activities)".

 - Credit risk is the potential negative deviation from the expected value of a financial instrument arising from the non-payment or non-performance by a contracting party (for instance, a borrower), due to that party's insolvency, inability or lack of willingness to pay or perform, or to events or measures taken by the political or monetary authorities of a particular country (country risk).
 Credit risk thus encompasses default risk and country risk, but also includes migration risk which is the risk for adverse changes in credit ratings. - Market risk in trading activities is defined as the potential negative deviation from the expected value of a financial instrument (or portfolio of such instruments) due to changes in the level or in the volatility of market prices, e.g. interest rates, exchange rates, equity or commodity prices.
-The interest rate, foreign exchange and equity risks of the non-trading positions in the banking book are all included in ALM exposure. - Market risk in non-trading activities (also known as Asset and Liability Management) is the process of managing the Group's structural exposure to market risks.
+The interest rate, foreign exchange and equity risks of the non-trading positions in the banking book are all included in ALM exposure. - Market risk in non-trading activities (also known as Asset and Liability Management) is the process of managing the KBC Bank Group's structural exposure to market risks.
 These risks include interest rate risk, equity risk, real estate risk, foreign exchange risk and inflation risk. - Liquidity risk is the risk that an organisation will be unable to meet its payment obligations as they come due, without incurring unacceptable losses.
 The principal objective of KBC Bank Group's liquidity management is to be able to fund such needs and to enable the core business activities of KBC Bank Group to continue to generate revenue, even under adverse circumstances. - Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems, human error or from sudden external events, whether man-made or natural.
 Operational risks exclude business, strategic and reputational risks.